genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/05_Version-2022.1.md

 }
 ```

 In the above example, we aggregate data from the TRADE table into the ORDER table.
 We group by orderId and we count the number of trades and sum the notional.
-For further details, please see [here](../../03_server/07_consolidator/01_introduction.md).

 The main advantages over the previous consolidator syntax are: